2019 Native American Day Event

 Dignitary Luncheon

-The San Manuel Band of Mission Indians partners with Cal State San Bernardino to host a gathering of local dignitaries, elected officials and education leaders to discuss the impact of curriculum and legislation centered around bringing greater recognition to the unique identities and issues that define the state’s First Peoples.
+The Yuhaaviatam of San Manuel Nation partners with Cal State San Bernardino to host a gathering of local dignitaries, elected officials and education leaders to discuss the impact of curriculum and legislation centered around bringing greater recognition to the unique identities and issues that define the state’s First Peoples.

 Evening Celebration